rmetzler/articles/package_managers.md

 ### Pros

 - The artifacts are singed!
-- There are many mirrors available all over the world.
 - It simplifies the depdency definition of maven.
 - It's easy to publish new artifacts.
 - It's easy to learn.